Create Recovery Drive or System Repair Disc in Windows 8 and 8.1

 Remember that you cannot use Refresh or Reset Your PC features if Windows is installed on a drive with GPT (not MBR) partition table until you force "UEFI only" boot setting in BIOS/EFI.
 Windows 8 and 8.1 will not detect GPT partition alignment correctly if BIOS booting is enabled.

-Creating the Windows 8/8.1 Recovery Drive or System Repair Disc
+Requirements for Windows 8/8.1 Recovery Drive or System Repair Disc

 First, make sure you have a blank CD/DVD (only in Windows 8) or a USB drive with at least 256 MB (megabytes) of total disk space.

-CD or DVD must really mean blank, because the program is not capable of overwriting rewritable media!
+CD or DVD must really mean blank, because the program is not capable of overwriting rewritable media.
 You can blank a CD or DVD by opening Computer/This PC, right-clicking a CD/DVD writer in the list and selecting Erase this disc.

 USB drive can be a simple pen drive (stick) or a USB hard drive.
 Please note that this drive will be formatted and you will lose all files on it.
 Do make a backup copy of your important files first!

 After creating the Recovery Drive, you must test that your PC is actually able to boot from it.
-Several USB sticks do not support booting at all.
+Some older USB sticks do not support booting at all.
 Also, remember to check your computer's boot order to verify that booting from USB devices is enabled and listed before hard drive booting.

 To create the drive, open Settings Search with keyboard shortcut Windows key+W and type "recovery" into Search box.
 Click Create a recovery drive.